Budapest Gambit: Line 4...Bc5 with a2–a3

 The opinion of the move 6.a3 has gradually shifted from being the main continuation to being a possible continuation, then down to its present status of being considered a mistake.
 The threat to push b2–b4 must be taken seriously by Black, who typically answers 6...a5.
 But in the 1980s it was discovered that the push a7–a5 was actually a very useful one for Black, as it allows the Ra8 to be developed along the sixth rank.
 Meanwhile, the push a2–a3 is less useful for White, as he will not be able to easily push b2–b4.
 As Tseitlin puts it, "the point is that 6...a5 fits into the plan of attacking White's kingside, whereas 6.a3 does little in the way of defending it".
-Thus if White does not find a clear way to make good use of his move a2–a3, it may turn out to be a critical waste of tempo.
+Thus if White does not find a clear way to make good use of their move a2–a3, it may turn out to be a critical waste of tempo.